Truck Lemon Laws

 You can reasonably anticipate when purchasing or leasing a truck that it will function as reliable transportation.
 Unfortunately, far too many consumers have had the experience of discovering that their vehicle is a lemon and continue to suffer problems and frustration when the dealer fails to successfully repair the problems.

 State and federal lemon laws enable you to pursue a settlement, a replacement vehicle or a refund.
-While car dealerships should stand behind their wares, many might attempt to ignore you or claim that they have investigated and resolved your claim.
+While car dealerships should stand behind their wares, many might attempt to ignore you or claim they have investigated and resolved your dispute.

 Getting your truck back from the dealer only to discover that the defects are still present can be an anxiety-provoking situation.
 Many of these dealerships hope that you will simply give up and move on, continuing to drive your truck despite these defects.